Cloudzero/cloudzero-action-publish-costformation/README.md

         uses: Cloudzero/cloudzero-action-publish-costformation@v1
         with:
           file: <path to definitions file>
-          api-key: <ClouerZero platform API key (should be taken from environment secrets)>
+          api-key: <CloudZero platform API key (should be taken from environment secrets)>
           validate-only: <true|false>
 ```